filoxo/scale-ui/README.md

 # scale-ui

-my personally curated design gallery of components with an emphasis on
+My personal UI library playground, with an emphasis on

 - web standards first
   - html/css as much as possible, js as necessary